編集

 Process (300)

-• There are staff with a role that includes monitoring regulatory updates and translating them into new company policies.
+• ✨ There are staff with a role that includes monitoring regulatory updates and translating them into new company policies.
 In large organizations or those in industries with strong compliance needs, example roles may include Director of Compliance, General Counsel, Senior Information Risk Officer, Data Protection Officer).
 In smaller organizations it is likely to sit with members of the executive team or the functional head of departments with strong compliance alignment.
-This is in addition to staff dedicated to security measures (for example a Chief Information Security Officer).
+This is seperate from or in addition to staff dedicated to security measures (for example a Chief Information Security Officer).

 • The organization measures and assesses controls and activity, but largely at an individual or devolved level.